Gas, diesel taxes suspended in New York - NewsBreak

 NEW YORK (WWTI) — Governor Kathy Hochul announced that certain taxes on motor fuel and diesel motor will be suspended throughout the state starting June 1.

 According to the state, the motor fuel excise tax, State sales tax, and Metropolitan Commuter Transportation District sales tax on motor fuel and diesel motor fuel will remain suspended through the end of the year.
-The fuel taxes suspension is expected to provide a reduction of at least $0.16 per gallon statewide, with some counties providing additional savings per gallon.New York gas prices at stand-still following Memorial Day weekend
+The fuel taxes suspension is expected to provide a reduction of at least $0.16 per gallon statewide, with some counties providing additional savings per gallon.Gas Tracker

 The initiative is expected to provide an estimated $609 million in relief to working families and businesses throughout the state.
 Governor Hochul said the suspension is critical to supporting New York residents as gas prices remain high.